9brada6/tabs-with-posts/development.md

 #### General Settings

         - Change twrp to twrpb classes, change also ts filename, make ts scripts to work.
         - Add a diagram, and explain everything, how this package works.
         - Change by default to include icons inline?
         - Add a help button, and with a pop-out to document something, also the document might be exactly as in documentation.

-### JS/SCSS

-- Need to do something with jquery-ui-datepicker.
-Best thing to do is to prefix it with twrpb or something like that.

-### Today

-- Split all Query_Settings classes in half, and move them inside admin menu.
-- Add a way to order query settings.
+## ✅ Todo

 ### After first release